 get back as much strength and flexibility in your

 you start these exercises, talk with your doctor or physical therapist.
 It is

-important to be consistent and do the exercises as directed.
+important to do the exercises the right way every time.

 But stop exercising

 and call your health professional if you are not sure you are doing them